GiulioDR/HackabilityBarilla17--La-Buona-Forchetta-/README.md

 You can find and download the presentation in pdf of the project [here](presentation/Presentation.pdf).

 ## License
-All the material is available under the terms of the CC BY-SA 4.0 license (Creative Commons Attribution-ShareAlike 4.0
+All the material is available under the terms of the CC BY-NC-SA 3.0 (Creative Commons - Attribution - Non Commercial - Share Alike Licence).

-International License).